 In an email to Divest MTA organizers, Outerbridge wrote that once the Board had reconvened by conference call, they unanimously agreed that Campbell and Outerbridge would not sign the list of demands presented by Divest MTA.

+Will Balser writes for The Argosy, the student newspaper at Mount Allison University.
 This article was first published in The Argosy.